 - Deborah Giannecchini - $70 million - October 27, 2016

 - Nora Daniels - Johnson & Johnson victory - March 3, 2017

 - Lois Slemp - $110 million - May 4, 2017

 - Eva Echeverria -- $417 million -- August 21, 2017

-With the floodgates in California now open, more women are likely to begin filing lawsuits.
-The next trial set to begin in September in Los Angeles County, and will be the first attempt to prove that J&J's talc products caused mesothelioma, a rare form of cancer affecting the lining around the lungs.
+With the floodgates in California now open, more women are likely to begin filing talcum powder lawsuits.
+The next trial set to begin in September in Los Angeles County.
+It will be the first attempt to prove that J&J's talc products caused mesothelioma, a rare form of cancer affecting the lining around the lungs.
 This is likely due to studies that have shown asbestos contamination in talc--something thought to be a thing of the past, but there are many products that still contain asbestos ... even Justice Stores makeup.